raalesir/distributed_trajectories/docs/implementation.rst

 ----------------------------------------------------------

-In  the text above we assumed that the object  is located in the single cell, e.g. :math:`c(i,j)`, where :math:`\forall i\in[1..n]` and :math:`\forall j \in [1..m]` are the indexes along latitude and longitude correspondingly.
+In  the text above we assumed that the object  is located in a single cell, e.g. :math:`c(i,j)`, where :math:`\forall i\in[1..n]` and :math:`\forall j \in [1..m]` are the indexes along latitude and longitude correspondingly.

 A more general case is to assume that the location of the object is not known exactly, but with certain probability.
-For example, one may think that the probability of the object location is smeared out over  `q` cells around a central cell, :math:`c_{ij}`:
+For example, one may think that the probability of the object location is smeared out over a cloud (set) of  `q` cells, :math:`c_{ij}`:

 .. math::